 Give Directly is facilitating direct support to hundreds of households in East Grand Bahama and Abaco to allow it to purchase the goods and services they choose to rebuild their lives.

-International Medical Corps will be providing enhanced mental health support to the Grand Bahama community for people dealing with post-storm emotional trauma with Moore Bahamas support.
+International Medical Corps is providing enhanced mental health support to the Grand Bahama community for people dealing with post-storm emotional trauma with Moore Bahamas support.

 Paradise Fund & The Eagles’ Wings Foundation conducted “Christmas in Paradise” fly-ins with small plans to provide holiday cheer and relief supplies to the Dorian victims of Grand Bahama and Abaco.

-Rainfurly Home for Children a foster home in Nassau, will hire emergency staffing to support its influx of children displaced from Grand Bahama and Abaco.
+Rainfurly Home for Children, a foster home in Nassau, is providing emergency staffing and supplies to support children displaced from Grand Bahama and Abaco by Hurricane Dorian. foster home in Nassau, will hire emergency staffing to support its influx of children displaced from Grand Bahama and Abaco.

-Rocky Mountain Institute will undertake a green grid project to build a locally-sourced electricity system that is low-carbon, resilient, sustainable, and cost-effective.
+Rocky Mountain Institute is undertaking a green grid project to build a locally-sourced electricity system that is low-carbon, resilient, sustainable, and cost-effective.

-The Nature Conservancy Caribbean will support efforts to rebuild the fisheries sector and strengthen capacity in fishing communities on Grand Bahama devastated by Hurricane Dorian.
+The Nature Conservancy Caribbean is supporting efforts to rebuild the fisheries sector and strengthen capacity in fishing communities on Grand Bahama devastated by Hurricane Dorian.

-Waterkeepers Bahamas is monitoring a tragic oil spill that contaminated four-square miles of Grand Bahama including wetlands, pine forests, and mangroves.
-Waterkeepers Bahamas is conducting freshwater testing and advocating for swift governmental and corporate clean-up of the site.
+Waterkeepers Bahamas is engaging with the public and advocating for improved Environmental Impact Assessment policies for new and key developments.
+They comtinue to monitor a tragic oil spill that contaminated four-square miles of Grand Bahama including wetlands, pine forests, and mangroves and conducting freshwater testing and advocate for swift governmental and corporate clean-up of the site.

 Waves for Water (W4W) is deploying an in-field filtration system that operates at both the household and community center level in order to fill an unmet need for clean drinking water in the East Grand Bahama area